 One of the most important aspects of directing actors is listening to them.
 This is a hard thing for many people, directors especially, to do.
 They get caught up in their own ideas and lose focus on what the actor needs.

-It’s very difficult to hear everything that an actor has to say or try to understand what they are asking for.
-The most important thing to remember is that if you listen to an actor well, you will learn more about your character than if you don’t.
-Sometimes the actor can help you out of a corner or point out something that wasn’t there before.
+The most important thing to remember is that if you listen to an actor well, you will learn more about your character.
+Sometimes, the actor can help you out of a corner or point out something that wasn’t there before.

 Other times, you may learn something about yourself as a director.
 Either way, it’s a good experience overall.
 There are a few things you must do if you want to be a good listener: Pay attention: Keep your eyes on the actor and listen to every word they say!
 Don’t get distracted by other things going on around you.

 It can be easy to get lost in thought while they are talking to you, but make sure you are paying attention and not just half listening.
-The best way is actually just turn off all distractions such as
+The best way is actually just turn off all distractions.

 Directing Actors Show Respect To Everyone On Set